hydrocodes/hydRopclim/README.md

 with a focus over the Peruvian Andes and Pacific slope and coast, however they can be applied to any similar geographical context under a critical hydrological criterion.

 The main functions are:
-- `pgridcorr()`: Correction of monthly grid-point precipitation, e.g., TRMM (Tropical Rainfall Measuring Mission) or others gridded products in function of an in-situ station (Condom, Rau & Espinoza, 2011).
+- `pgridcorr()`: Correction of monthly grid-point precipitation, e.g., TRMM (Tropical Rainfall Measuring Mission) (Condom, Rau & Espinoza, 2011) or others gridded products in function of an in-situ station .
 - `tgridcorr()`: Correction of monthly grid-point mean temperature at target elevations, e.g., NCEP NCAR or others reanalysis products in function of an in-situ station (Rau, Condom & Lavado, 2013).
 - `indexcorrl()`: Estimation of hydroclimatic seasonal indexes, and their running correlations, e.g., ENSO index versus precipitation (Bourrel, Rau, Labat et al, 2015).
 Also, it contains 4 complementary functions.
   - `seasavg()`, `seasavg2()` and `seassum()`: Calculation of seasonal average vector index for a season of n-months; seasonal average and sum matrix indexes for a season of n-months from m-hydroclimatic variables, respectively.